Last Update: October 4, 2023

-With its strict rules about carb consumption, the ketogenic diet is not for the faint of heart (or lovers of bread and pasta).
+With its strict rules about carb consumption, the Dr. Gundry keto diet is not for the faint of heart (or lovers of bread and pasta).

-So if the idea of reaping the benefits of the keto diet without quite so much restriction sounds too good to be true, you’re going to want to pick up a copy of “Unlocking the Keto Code: The Revolutionary New Science of Keto That Offers More Benefits Without Deprivation,” the new book from cardiothoracic surgeon and best-selling author Steven Gundry, MD.
+So if the idea of reaping the benefits of the keto diet without quite so much restriction sounds too good to be true, you’re going to want to pick up a copy of “Unlocking the Keto Code: The Revolutionary New Science of Keto That Offers More Benefits Without Deprivation,” the new book from cardiothoracic surgeon and best-selling author Dr. Gundry keto.
 In it, he reveals an easier, less restrictive, and more enjoyable way to go keto.

 First, a quick refresher on the ketogenic diet: When you follow an eating plan that’s high in fat and relatively low in protein and carbohydrates, the body switches from burning glucose to fat for energy.
 As a result, the liver releases fat-burning compounds called ketones.

 When we hosted Dr. Gundry on IG Live recently, he told us that while he’s a big believer in the benefits of the keto diet, he realized that the widely accepted explanation for why it works — by making the mitochondria of the cells more efficient at producing fuel — was wrong.

 According to research, “even at full ketosis, our body can only get 30% of its energy needs met by burning ketones,” Dr. Gundry explains.
 “And the brain needs 30 to 40% of its energy not from ketones but from burning glucose.
 So what the heck are ketones doing that is so good if they aren’t a super-fuel?”